nathankerr96/VideoPoker-NeuralNet/README.md

 In this first test, the "Medium" momentum config set a new record for return on credit, ending around **~0.68**.
 The resulting policy had learned to keep low 3-of-a-kinds which accounted for the increased performance.
 It still struggled to keep low paris in some cases (e.g. when dealt one or more high cards), but was a great step nonetheless.

 Unfortunately this wasn't immediately reproducible on the subsequent 2 trials with the same configurations.
-In one experiment, the medium and low momentum configuraitons showed similar performance to the no momentum config and in one trial, SDG w/ no momentum achived a shockingly high RoC of **~0.77**.
+In one experiment, the medium and low momentum configurations showed similar performance to the no momentum config and in one trial, SDG w/ no momentum achieved a shockingly high RoC of **~0.77**.
 This shows that even with the addition of batching and momentum, the network is still susceptible to getting stuck in local minima and further techniques will be needed to encourage continued exploration.

 While there wasn't a clear and obvious winning config from this round of tests, momentum *should* generally do no harm (assuming the learning rate is properly adjusted), so future experiments will likely be based on the Medium configuration from this set.
-Once the last currently planned hyperparamter is added (Entropy-Bonus), I will conduct a more thorough review of all available hyperparameters in a more control setup (i.e. standardized seeds) which will hopefully demonstrate an average improvment when using the momentum optimizer.
+Once the last currently planned hyperparameter is added (Entropy-Bonus), I will conduct a more thorough review of all available hyperparameters in a more controlled setup (i.e. standardized seeds) which will hopefully demonstrate an average improvement when using the momentum optimizer.

 ### Up Next